JackDilger/wescout-milestone-3/README.md

 Delete Region | Does the delete region button open the deletion confirmation modal?
 Can only the admin user confirm deletion?
 Does deleting a region cascade delete all players part of that region? | Pass 404 error page | Is a user taken to the 404-error page and provided with a working link back to the main site if they are directed to a non-existent page? | Pass
+500 error page | Is a user taken to the 500-error page and provided with a working link back to the main site if there is an internal server error? | Pass

 ## Deployed Version- Manual Testing